Download This Sample

 - The diet depends upon seasonal accessibility to plants, with the Acacia, Casuarina, and grasses being favoured.

-- They additionally eat bugs and different arthropods, including grasshoppers and crickets, creepy crawlies, cockroaches, ladybirds, bogong, cotton-boll moth hatchlings, ants, arachnids, and millipedes.
+- They also eat bugs and different arthropods, including grasshoppers and crickets, cockroaches, ladybirds, bogong, cotton-boll moth hatchlings, ants, arachnids, and millipedes.

-- In Western Australia, food preferences have been observed in travelling emus; they eat seeds from Acacia aneura until the rains arrive, after which they move on to fresh grass shoots and caterpillars.
+- In Western Australia, food preferences have been observed in traveling emus: they eat seeds from Acacia aneura until the rains arrive, after which they move on to fresh grass shoots and caterpillars.

 - They are also known to feed on wheat, and any fruit or other crops that they can access, easily climbing over high fences if necessary.

-- Little stones are swallowed to aid the crushing and processing of the plant material.
+- Smalls stones are swallowed to aid the crushing and digestion of plant material.

 - Emus drink infrequently, yet drink large amounts when they are able to.